 Give your readers characters they genuinely care about, that have the power to move them, and you will have suspense from page one.

-2. It’s okay not to know everything when you start writing a murder mystery
+2. It’s okay not to know everything when you start writing

 I don’t know about other murder mystery writers, but I felt a pressure to really nail the plotting in advance – even though that’s not how I’ve approached any of my previous novels.
 I’ve always equated detective fiction with plot (with a capital P), and therefore my reasoning was that plot should lead the process.
 I’m only realising now the fault in that logic.

 In the excellent Howdunit: A Masterclass in Crime Writing by Members of the Detection Club, Golden Age writer J.J.
 Connington likens the whodunit plotting process to the composition of a chess problem.